top of page

 Questions to Ask Your Wedding Photographer in 2026 (Especially for Intimate & NYC Weddings)

 You've done your research and you've found a few photographers whose style and vibe feel like you.
 Now, it's time to interview them and pick the one.
+It's exciting and slightly terrifying.

 Booking your wedding photographer is more than hiring someone with a camera.
 You’re choosing the person who will document your memories, give you space during emotional moments, and help your day feel calm, fun, and intentional.

 If you’re planning an intimate City Hall Wedding or a multi-day wedding celebration, it's helpful to know how to approach a photography consultation when interviewing your photographer.
+I think a lot of that comes down to what questions you're asking and what questions your photographer is answering without being asked.

 As an art-forward photographer, I find it really important for potential clients to understand what that means.
 I also want my clients to feel like choosing me is an easy decision because I really want them to know I'm thinking through all their fears and expectations already.
 While I've got questions I'm asking during a consultation, I have several questions below I recommend reading through that might give you an idea of what you could be asking based on your values and expectations for your own wedding photography.

-Here are the most important questions to ask your wedding photographer in 2026 — and a few answers based off of my own decade of knowledge.
+Here are the most important questions to ask your wedding photographer in 2026 — and a few answers based off of my own decade of knowledge:

 1. What’s Included in Your Wedding Photography Packages?